JuliaDynamics/CriticalTransitions.jl/docs/src/tutorial.md

 p = [1., 3., 1., 1., 1., 0.] # Parameters (ϵ, β, α, γ, κ, I)
 σ = 0.18 # noise strength

-# StochSystem
+# CoupledSDE
-sys = StochSystem(fitzhugh_nagumo, p, zeros(2), σ)
+sys = CoupledSDEs(fitzhugh_nagumo, diag_noise_function(σ), zeros(2), p)
 ```
 Here we have chosen `zeros(2)` as the initial state of the system.
 The length of this vector must correspond to the system's dimensionality, but for now the state is just a placeholder that aligns our syntax with that of DifferentialEquations.jl and DynamicalSystems.jl.

 !!! note "Multiplicative and/or correlated noise"
     Of course, it is also possible to define more complicated noise processes than simple additive white noise.
-This is done by specifying a custom *noise function* and *covariance matrix* in the `StochSystem` definition.
-For more info, see [Defining a StochSystem](@ref).
+This is done by specifying a custom *noise function* and *covariance matrix* in the `CoupledSDEs` definition.
+For more info, see [Define a CoupledSDE](@ref).

 That's it!
 Now we can throw the toolbox of `CriticalTransitions` at our stochastic FitzHugh-Nagumo system `sys`.

 ### Find stable equilibria
 For the parameters chosen above, the FitzHugh-Nagumo system is bistable.
 Let's compute the fixed points using the [`fixedpoints`](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/chaostools/stable/periodicity/#ChaosTools.fixedpoints) function from ChaosTools.jl.
 As this function is from the `DynamicalSystems` ecosystem, it takes a system of type `CoupledODEs` as input.
-We can simply convert the `StochSystem` `sys` via the [`CoupledODEs`](@ref) function:
+We can simply convert the CoupledSDEs `sys` via the [`CoupledODEs`](@ref) function:

 ```@example MAIN
 # Calculate fixed points